Should you return a partial payout from a home insurance claim?

 - If you submit a claim for personal property, you’ll have to account for whether you have an actual cash value (ACV) policy or replacement cost coverage.
-If you repurchase an item that has been damaged or destroyed due to a covered peril, you’d get an initial claim check for ACV based on what contents need replacement.
-If you have replacement cost coverage, you’d submit proof of purchase and receive a second payment for the remaining amount, covering your items at replacement cost value.
+Your initial claim check for personal property damage will be for ACV.
+For replacement cost coverage, once you’ve purchased new items to replace the damaged or destroyed items damaged in a covered peril, you can submit proof of purchase and receive a second payment for the remaining amount, covering your items at replacement cost value.

 Also, remember that your deductible is subtracted from the claim amount you receive from your insurance company.
+Typically, you pay the deductible to the contractor completing the work, while the insurance company pays the rest.
 While a higher deductible typically saves you money on your annual premium, it does mean you’ll pay more out of pocket following a claim.

 If you fail to complete the repairs outlined by your insurance company, you may be denied future claims or your coverage may be canceled.
 That’s because insurance companies have a legal obligation to provide compensation to restore the building to its condition before the loss and unrepaired damage increases risk of further expense and potentially liability concerns.

 What happens if a home insurance claim payout exceeds repair costs?